 These different approaches to file management pose unique challenges to each vendor.

 For Box, that might mean improving the user experience on an individual level, making their platform easier to use and easier to administrate.
 For Dropbox, it might mean providing deeper administrative control.

 The first thing you’ll need to consider is the core product: how much does it cost, and what are you getting for the money?

-Box offers three pricing tiers for businesses.
-Their “Starter” package, aimed at 3-10 person teams, provides 100 GB of storage.
-The “Business” tier — for medium-sized teams with more advanced needs — provides unlimited storage; and the “Enterprise” tier adds some advanced features like help desk, workflow automation, and metadata management.
+Box offers four pricing tiers for businesses.
+Their Starter package, aimed at 3-10 person teams, provides 100 GB of storage.
+The Business tier — for medium-sized teams with more advanced needs — provides unlimited storage, the Business Plus tier gives teams advanced administration and controls, and the Enterprise tier adds some advanced features like HIPAA compliance, unlimited software integrations, and document watermarking.

-Dropbox offers three plans for businesses with 5 users and up: Dropbox for Business at the Standard, Advanced and Enterprise.
-The Standard plan includes most business capabilities and 2TB of storage.
+Dropbox offers three plans for businesses with 5 users and up: Dropbox for Business at the Standard, Advanced, and Enterprise.
+The Standard plan includes most business capabilities and 3TB of storage.
 Users who want more granular administration, IT, and domain controls should upgrade to a higher plan.
-This is a departure from the former one-plan business approach, but gives companies of different sizes and needs options without paying enterprise-grade prices.

 Box provides a full suite of advanced security features, from file encryption to custom data retention rules and enterprise mobility management (EMM).
 Administrators can decide which users are granted access to files and folders and create user groups for easier assignment.
 There are seven levels of access control, which address access, preview, editing, and sharing.

 Files themselves are protected by TLS and multi-layered encryption, file versioning, and expiration controls, as well as custom content security policies.
 Users can also apply passwords to confidential files as needed.